peter/python-content-api/README.md

 Features:

-* postgresql access with psycopg2
+* Postgresql access with psycopg2
-* a generic CRUD model API that is easy to adapt to Flask or serverless etc.
+* Generic CRUD model API that is easy to adapt to Flask or serverless etc.
-* a Flask CRUD API (a thin wrapper around the model API)
+* Flask CRUD API (a thin wrapper around the model API)
-* validation with jsonschema
+* Validation with jsonschema
 * API testing with pytest and the request package
 * OpenAPI/Swagger documentation generated from model routes